Analysis of a one dimensional energy dissipating free boundary model with nonlinear boundary conditions. Existence of weak solutions: Introduction

-The conditons in~\eqref{P.bord} can be seen as a generalization of a Signorini problem.
-These problems contain a one sided-constraint on the solution and model usually some irreversible phenomena at the boundary of the domain.
-They are used for instance in some unilateral contact problems in elasticity~\cite{HN07,KO88}, in some continuum mechanics models to describe a semipermeable membrane~\cite{DL76} or in chemistry to model electrochemical reacting interface~\cite{GHM99}.
-On the contrary the conditions in~\eqref{P.bord} allow the exchange of matters, in both ``directions'', at the interface solution/oxide layer with two distinct thresholds $\rho_-$ and $\rho_+$.\\ From a physical point of view, the choice of~\eqref{P.bord} is disputable as the transport of oxygen vacancies is a reversible phenomenon.
+The conditions in~\eqref{P.bord} can be seen as a generalization of a Signorini problem where the one sided-constraint on the solution model usually some irreversible phenomena on the boundary.
+They are used for instance in some unilateral contact problems in elasticity~\cite{BB03,HN07,KO88}, in some continuum mechanics models to describe a semipermeable membrane~\cite{DL76} or in chemistry to model electrochemical reacting interfaces~\cite{GHM99}.
+Here, the conditions in~\eqref{P.bord} allow the exchange of matters, in both ways, at the interface solution/oxide layer with two distinct thresholds $\rom$ and $\rop$.\\ From a physical point of view, the choice of~\eqref{P.bord} is disputable as the transport of oxygen is a reversible phenomenon.
 However, there is another phenomenon, neglected in the simplified model considered here, which is irreversible, namely the dissolution of the oxide layer.
 Indeed, the iron in the aqueous solution, rather than possibly reconstituting the oxide layer, will form oxide complexes, less organized and with a porous structure (rust).
-For this reason, considering nonlinear monotonic and \emph{non-smooth} boundary conditions like~\eqref{P.bord} anticipates future studies on a full model.
+For this reason, considering nonlinear monotonic and \emph{non-smooth} boundary conditions like~\eqref{P.bord} anticipates future studies on a full model.\\ In the sequel we will use~\eqref{P.bord2} in the following equivalent form (assuming that~\eqref{P.bord1} holds true), \be \pt_x\rho(0,t)\, (\rho(0,t)-\eta)\ge 0\quad\text{ for every }\rom\le\eta\le\rop. \ee